Wisconsin Walleye War: In popular culture

 The treaty rights fishing battles captured national attention from media, including the political magazine Mother Jones.
-The events, issues, and people were explored in Lighting the Seventh Fire (1995), a documentary film made by Sandra Osawa (Makah) and broadcast nationally on PBS on July 4, 1995.
+The events, issues, and people were explored in Lighting the Seventh Fire, a 1995 documentary film made by Sandra Osawa and broadcast nationally on PBS on July 4, 1995.
 The title refers to an Ojibwe prophecy about the seventh fire, when the people's traditions will be revived after a time of trial.

 Two books have also been written about the events.
 The bands' legal challenges are considered to be part of a renewal of activism since the late 20th century by Native American tribes to exercise their treaty rights, pursue land claims, exercise rights to traditional hunting and fishing when not explicitly addressed in a treaty, and exercise sovereignty.